was born out of frustration with the hierarchical nature of file systems

 Listing Files

 Now we have a set of tagged files we can start using the tag information to do some simple queries.
-Let's list our MP3s with the files command:
+Let's list our mp3 files with the files command:

 $ tmsu files mp3